funbox/activerecord-overflow_signalizer/README.md

 ## Usage

-Just placed it somewhere in your app:
+Just place it somewhere in your app:
 ```ruby
 ActiveRecord::OverflowSignalizer.new.analyse!
 ```

-By default it check all models in your application and log if some primary key will overflow soon or overflowed.
+By default it checks all models in your application and logs if some primary key will overflow soon or overflowed.

-You can placed it in some job and perform it by [clockwork](https://github.com/adamwiggins/clockwork) or just run it when app started in separated thread.
+You can place it in some job and perform it by [clockwork](https://github.com/adamwiggins/clockwork) or just run it when app starts in a separate thread.

-Also you can pass some parameters in initializer:
+Also you can pass some parameters to the initializer:

 + Specify logger
 ```ruby